19 Best Cold Calling Scripts (& Free Templates) for Sales Teams

 What is a Cold Call?

-In this type of outreach, the prospect has not expressed any prior interest in this product; in fact, he or she may not have even heard of it before.
 It’s the salesperson’s job to be confident, friendly, and engaging; explain what they’re offering; and secure a second call to provide a full product explanation or demonstration.

 What’s the Purpose of Cold Calling?